YAOS Past Productions > 1904 > The Mikado

 Words by W. S. Gilbert

 By Special Permission of Mrs D'Oyly Carte

 April 19th & 20th, 1904

 The plot is intended to satirise Victorian Britain’s politics and aristocracy, however this time the story is set not in Britain, but in exotic Japan.
 Nanki-Poo, son of the Mikado (the Emperor), has fled in disguise to avoid marrying a much older suitor, having previously fallen in love with Yum-Yum.
 Unfortunately Yum-Yum is the ward of Ko-Ko, the Lord High Executioner, and has become engaged to marry him against her will.
 In the meantime, Ko-Ko is having problems because the Mikado wants him to fulfil his quota of killings, but the executioner is too soft-hearted to kill anyone.
 His solution is to trade a month of marriage to Yum-Yum for Nanki-Poo’s life, by only pretending to execute him, but the plan backfires when Ko-Ko himself is accused of killing the Mikado’s son.
-In the end, all is revealed and everyone lives happily ever after.

 Post Card advertising 'The Mikado'